- Jun 6, 2024

 The Backlash of Deprivation

-It can seem counter-intuitive and often something we turn to when eating feels out-of-control but diets that limit calories or certain foods can lead to feelings of deprivation.
+Diets that limit calories or certain foods can lead to feelings of deprivation.
 This often results in an overwhelming urge to binge eat in the evening or weekends once the restrictions are lifted or the intense hunger drive takes over, creating a vicious cycle of dieting and overeating.

 Finding Balance

-Instead of turning to diets to “make-up” for out-of-control eating, focus on nourishing your body with enough energy from a variety of foods throughout the day.
-Allowing yourself to enjoy all foods can prevent the feelings of restriction and help maintain a healthier relationship with food.
+It can seem counter-intuitive but instead of turning to diets to “make-up” for out-of-control eating, focus on nourishing your body with enough energy from a variety of foods throughout the day, no matter what you ate the day before.

 2. Emotional Eating